woodsd42/woodsd42.github.io/_pages/cv.md

 Education
 ======
-* Currently Pursuing: *Doctorate of Philosophy (GPA: 3.93)* in Economics, Purdue University, expected completion May 2021.
+* Currently Pursuing: *Doctorate of Philosophy* in Economics, Purdue University, expected completion May 2021.
 * *Master of Commerce with Distinction* in Economics, University of Canterbury, 2013.
 * *B.Sci.
 (Hons.) - First Class* in Economics, University of Canterbury, 2010.